Skip to Content

 4. The Royal Pavilion

-The Royal Pavilion in Brighton is a must see.
+The Royal Pavilion in Brighton is a must-see.
 It is an exotic palace boasting beautiful gardens, where families can relax.
-It has a colourful history, built as a seaside pleasure palace for King George IV.
+It has a colorful history, built as a seaside pleasure palace for King George IV.

-The interiors are decadent and vibrant and staff are very helpful for offering guidance throughout the palace.
-There are lots of Brighton facts for kids to discuss surrounding this colourful Indian influenced architecture.
+The interiors are decadent and vibrant and the staff are very helpful for offering guidance throughout the palace.
+There are lots of Brighton facts for kids to discuss surrounding this colorful Indian influenced architecture.

 Brighton with Kids

-Tickets for The Royal Pavilion are offered on a discount online.
+Tickets for The Royal Pavilion are offered at a discount online.

 Get your tickets here.